 So is DesignOps suitable for large enterprises only?
 Can startups and SMEs benefit too?
 Are there any parameters that can tell us when to adopt DesignOps?

-- When you want designers to be more effective — To bring more productivity and efficiency in their craft, designers need to focus on what they are skilled at and leave the rest of the responsibilities for the DesignOps team.
+When you want designers to be more effective — To bring more productivity and efficiency in their craft, designers need to focus on what they are skilled at and leave the rest of the responsibilities to the DesignOps team.

 Prioritizing DesignOps improves the value of your entire design team’s output.
 Be sure to measure as you go, adjust as you learn, and be as inclusive as possible when increasing the scale and distribution of your operations.